Sakethbngr/UR5-Manipulator--mimicking-pick-and-place/readme.md

 ## How to run the code
 --> Create a catkin_ws and build it, then source it

---> Download the package

---> extract ur5v9.zip in the package folder in the source directory
+--> Download the package and paste it in the catkin workspace

 --> Build and source the workspace